 During the planning stage, we must also agree (and train everyone) on critical security elements.
 For example, how are developers going to handle, share and store secrets (digital credentials)?
 Who has access to the production environments?
 What is the process of security testing?
 What tools are we going to use?

-“Globally when you want to implement a secure SDLC, you have to train people, from project managers to developers and testers.
+“Globally when you want to implement a Secure Secure Software Development Life Cycle (SSDLC), you have to train people, from project managers to developers and testers.
 It is essential because if people don’t understand risks and potential impacts it won’t translate to their work.”
 Friendly Neighbourhood Security Engineer

 It is critical to share the importance of security with the development team.
 This will make training far more effective and encourage the team to dive deeper into these subjects.
 What always works well is showing real-life examples of how web applications can be exploited.
 Some great tools for this are using tools like BeEF which can be used to show how XSS can be used to take malicious actions for instance turning on webcams, accessing additional data or bypassing authentication.